Home Home Buyers First Time Home Buyers The Surprising Truth About Campbell Condos

 Small-town charm, Silicon Valley access

-See all 78 active listings in Campbell
+See all active listings in Campbell

 Search Campbell Homes →

 You know how it feels to scroll through the news and walk away more confused than when you started?
 One headline says prices are crashing.
 The next says they are soaring.
 And somewhere in the middle, you are trying to figure out whether buying real estate right now is a smart move or a costly mistake.
-A lot of people in Campbell are sitting in exactly that spot right now.

-But here is the part most people have not stopped to think about yet: the noise is about the short term.
-The wealth is built in the long term.
 So before you let a headline make your financial decision for you, it might be worth asking yourself a few honest questions.

 What Does Your Housing Situation Actually Look Like Right Now?

 Are you renting?
 Have you been waiting for rates to drop, for prices to soften, for something to feel more certain?
-If so, how long have you been in that holding pattern?
-And what has that waiting actually cost you, not just in rent paid out, but in equity you have not built?
+If so, how long have you been in that holding pattern, and what has that waiting actually cost you?
+Not just in rent paid out, but in equity you have not built.

 Trend #4: The Wealth Gap Between Owners and Renters Keeps Widening